opds-community/drafts/opds-1.2.md

   }
 ```

-In the `opds:price` element, the value of the "currencycode" attribute MUST be an active code from [ISO4217] representing a currency.
-It defines the currency used for the content of `the opds:price` element.
+In the `opds:price` element, the value of the `currencycode` attribute <em class="rfc">must</em> be an active code from [ISO4217] representing a currency.
+It defines the currency used for the content of the `opds:price` element.

 #### The `opds:indirectAcquisition` Element

-In some cases, the OPDS Catalog provider MAY require the client to acquire an intermediate Resource before acquiring the final Publication.
+In some cases, the OPDS Catalog provider <em class="rfc">may</em> require the client to acquire an intermediate Resource before acquiring the final Publication.
 This can be the case for example with containers (archive formats, multimedia containers for various formats) or when a payment is required (need to go through a series of HTML pages to handle the transaction).

 The `opds:indirectAcquisition` element represents these secondary media types [MIMEREG] that the client can expect to acquire if they follow the Acquisition Link.

-These `opds:indirectAcquisition` elements CAN be arbitrarily nested to represent several levels of indirection.
+These `opds:indirectAcquisition` elements <em class="rfc">may</em> be arbitrarily nested to represent several levels of indirection.

 ```
 opdsIndirectAcquisition =